What is fluticasone propionate?

 Are there any drug interactions I should be aware of?

-The possibility of drug interactions is low since only a small amount of the drug enters the bloodstream.
+The possibility of drug interactions is low, since only a small amount of the drug enters the bloodstream.
 However, use caution when using fluticasone with drugs that inhibit certain liver enzymes, such as ketoconazole.

 Be sure to tell your veterinarian about any medications (including vitamins, supplements, or herbal therapies) that your pet is taking.

-Is there any monitoring that needs to be done with this medication?
+Is any monitoring required with this medication?

-There is no specific monitoring that needs to be done while your pet is taking this medication.
+No specific monitoring is required while your pet is taking this medication.
 Your veterinarian may monitor your pet to be sure that the medication is working.

 How do I store fluticasone propionate?

-Fluticasone aerosol should be stored between 2°C – 20°C (36°F – 86°F).
-Protect this medication from direct sunlight and from freezing.
-Store the canister with the mouthpiece down.
+- Protect this medication from direct sunlight and from freezing.

 What should I do in case of emergency?